Find partnership terms by letter

 Noun

-A licensing partnership is an official agreement between a vendor and their partner that allows the licensing partner the right to use the vendor's intellectual property, including logos, brand trademarks and marketing materials.
-Licensing agreements are typically limited to a short specified time period and they're most often non-exclusive agreements between the two parties.
+A licensing partnership is an official agreement between a company and a partner that allows the licensing partner the right to use the company's intellectual property.
+This IP can include logos, brand trademarks, and marketing materials, helping the licensing partner enhance their own services or marketing efforts.

 Example:

-As part of their partnership agreement, Mariana's B2B SaaS entered into several licensing partner agreements that allowed the partners to use their brand logo in order to market the partner's own software integration.
+As part of their partnership agreement, a B2B SaaS company entered into several licensing partner agreements that allowed the partners to use their brand logo in order to market the partner's own software integration.

 Noun